 - Have a robust policy in place to protect the business.
 Purchasing items online means it’s likely that spam levels will increase, and with it the danger of computer viruses.
 State clearly that if they want to shop online, not to do it using company email addresses or work computers.

-- If you have home workers, make sure that they are aware of the necessary policies, and if they have company computers, make sure that they know what is and is not allowed so that there can be no confusion.
+- If you have home workers, make sure they are aware of the relevant policies, and if they have company computers, make sure that they know what is and isn’t allowed so that there can be no confusion.

-Its important to set clear boundaries for all staff so they are fully aware of the company rules and HR procedures relating to online shopping in the workplace.
+It’s important to set clear boundaries for all staff so they are fully aware of the company rules and HR procedures relating to online shopping in the workplace.

-For help putting a framework of HR policies in place or managing disciplinary issues get in touch with our expert team of HR Consultants today.
+For help putting a framework of HR policies in place or managing employee disciplinary issues get in touch with our expert team of HR Consultants today.
 Call 03333215005 or email email@example.com.